AntreasAntoniou/DeepClassificationBot/README.md

 #### Creating and deleting your instance

-`tasks.py` provides a handy shortcut for creating a small instance with the Docker image specified in `etc/containers.yaml`.
+`tasks.py` provides a handy shortcut for creating an instance with the Docker image specified in `etc/containers.yaml`.
 Twitter credentials are pulled from `bot.ini` and stored as instance metadata.